donghwui/donghwui.github.io/README.md

 ## Features 🕹️
-- **Navigation Bar**: I implemented a <a href="https://react-bootstrap.github.io/components/navbar/">`NavBar`</a> component from the `React-Bootstrap` library to add a responsive navigation header, which displays the logo, sections of the page, and links to contact.
+- **Navigation Bar**: Implemented a <a href="https://react-bootstrap.github.io/components/navbar/">`NavBar`</a> component from the `React-Bootstrap` library to add a responsive navigation header, which displays the logo, sections of the page, and links to contact.

-- **Carousel Effect**: I have added a <a href="https://react-bootstrap.github.io/components/carousel/">`Carousel`</a> component from the `React-Bootstrap` library to add a slideshow that effectively highlights my skils through cycling.
+- **Carousel Effect**: Added a <a href="https://react-bootstrap.github.io/components/carousel/">`Carousel`</a> component from the `React-Bootstrap` library to add a slideshow that effectively highlights my skils through cycling.

 - **Contact**: By using <a href="https://www.emailjs.com/">`EmailJS`</a> and `SDK Libraries`, I could easily implement a client-side contact service to trigger and send an email that contains parameterized variables (full name, email address, message, etc.).
 I have firstly created a default email template, used the contact form email template, and connected it to the email service.